kchenturtles/PassionfruitKitchen/content/posts/shrimp-egg-stir-fry.md

 ![shrimp and egg stir fry thumbnail](../../shrimp-eggs/shrimp-eggs-thumbnail.jpeg)

-When I was young, we used to get takeout from this one place in Chinatown (I don’t know the name, sadly.)
-I specifically remember this one dish I loved: their stir-fried shrimp and eggs.
+When I was young, we used to get takeout from this one place in Chinatown (I don’t know the name, much to my sadness.)
+But I specifically remember this one dish I loved: their stir-fried shrimp and eggs.
 Hilariously, back then I hated shrimp for some reason!
 However, I loved this dish so much, and I would just eat the eggs because they were so savory and delicious (probably infused with the shrimp’s flavor, yet I still refused to eat the shrimp?)

 The other day, I accidentally bought WAY too many eggs.
 Like, at home we had 36, and I forgot to count the eggs before grocery shopping, so I went and bought…another 36.
 So I had 72 eggs, and quite a dilemma on hand.
 I ended up making basically only egg dishes that week, including this dish, stir-fried garlic chives and eggs, tea eggs, frittata, and soy-marinated eggs.